Adrianjewell91/study_progress/README.md

     9. So where do I start?
 Algorithsm, fundamentals, and then start a project.
     10. Keep reading about things that are of interest.
 And find a meet up or group to keep discussing things.

+    11. My studies in SQL have taken me into the realm of nested queries.
+Apparently you can use the ALL statement to find rows that are related to all of the other rows in some way.
+Very interesting.

 ## 11/7
 1. Today, I had a lot of conversations.
 I'm feeling conflicted about how to structure my time, and am I don't know what really excites me about software development.
 I want to start my next project and apply to backend positions using SQL and the backend Framework, but it seems that I have prepared more for the front end roles.
 Yet, I'm more excited about seeing the backend be put together.
 So I need to figure out how to structure my time.
 2. Also, I miss playing the piano and I wish I could just play the piano and share that with the world and have a community of musicians to be around.
 That would be the best thing ever.
 How can I do that?
 I need to learn back end development.